ColleagueRiley/Cocoa-in-Pure-C/README.md

 `id* bar = [id SEL:@"RGFW"];`

-To get the ID to a objective C class you must run [`objc_getClass`](https://developer.apple.com/documentation/objectivec/1418952-objc_getclass)
+To get the ID to an Objective-C class you must run [`objc_getClass`](https://developer.apple.com/documentation/objectivec/1418952-objc_getclass)

 For example: `objc_getClass("NSWindow");`

-To get the selector for a objective C funtion you must use [`sel_registerName`](https://developer.apple.com/documentation/objectivec/1418557-sel_registername)
+To get the selector for an Objective-C function you must use [`sel_registerName`](https://developer.apple.com/documentation/objectivec/1418557-sel_registername)

-To use this, you may need to understand the syntax of a objective-c function.
+To use this, you may need to understand the syntax of an Objective-C function.

-The syntax is like this `<function-name>`, then `:` is used for a place holder for an argument.
+The syntax is like this `<function-name>`, then `:` is used as a place holder for an argument.

-For example a function with one argument would look like this:
+For example, a function with one argument would look like this:

 `sel_registerName("makeKeyAndOrderFront:");`

-However a function with no arguments would look like this.
+However, a function with no arguments would look like this.

 `sel_registerName("isKeyWindow");`